NgMQuang/Realtime-Violence-Detection-using-YOLO-backbone/README.md

-Note: Claude write it, not me
+Note: Claude write the template, I'm updating
 # Violence Detection System with YOLO26 + Temporal Classifier

 Real-time violence detection using multi-object tracking and temporal classification.
 Detects and localizes violent behavior in video with bounding boxes and per-frame violence probability scores.